BregornOriginal/blog-app/README.md

 - Then run:
 bundle install

-- Run ruby app in the Command Line: ruby main.rb
+- Run ruby on rails app in the Command Line: rails s
 ### Usage

 To edit this project: